-We find that the impact of tariff news crucially depends on whether the news were about US tariffs or Chinese tariffs.
-On the one hand, the estimated impact of US tariffs is quite consistent with the predictions of the model.
+We find that the impact of tariff news depends on whether the news were about US tariffs or Chinese tariffs.
+On the one hand, the estimated impact of US tariffs is quite consistent with our theoretical framework.
 We find that news about US tariffs appreciated the dollar and depreciated the renminbi and that their impact was larger on the renminbi than on the dollar by a factor of more than two.
 On the other hand, news about Chinese tariffs did not have a statistically significant impact on the dollar or the renminbi effective exchange rates.
-Perhaps this is due to the fact that the Chinese authorities resisted the depreciation of the renminbi induced by their own tariff announcements.